 What's at your local pool

-Fortunately just down the road (in Wales) is an excellent swimming pool: a small kids area with small slides, a large shallow beach area (including a crocodile), and a wave machine.
-(And it’s cheaper than the ‘boring’ pool in our town.
+Fortunately, just down the road (in Wales) is an excellent swimming pool: a small kids area with small slides, a large shallow beach area (including a crocodile), and a wave machine.
+(And it's cheaper than our town's 'boring' pool.
 And it has proper family changing facilities.
 Well done Wales!)

-If you have such a swimming pool near you then make use of it.
+If you have such a swimming pool near you, use it.
 An area where the kids can have fun in the water is a great start to building confidence.

-By far the best way we’ve found that builds confidence in the water is getting kids to know that they can go under the water and get up again safely.
+By far, the best way we've found that build confidence in the water is by getting kids to know that they can go under the water and get up again safely.
 This removes a huge learning block when it comes to swimming.

 Start in the shallow end and just get them to retrieve something from under the water.
 In your first few sessions it may only be deep enough for them to bend over and pick up, but try to get it just deep enough that they have to put their head just under the water.
 This will teach them to hold their breath correctly.